ossf/fuzz-introspector/README.md

 By and large these capabilities will remain the goals of fuzz-introspector.
 The focus is on improving these.

+A video demonstration of fuzz-introspector is given [here](https://www.youtube.com/watch?v=cheo-liJhuE)

 ## Features
 **High-level features**